 The Davis Love Foundation contributes to the well-being and progress of society by supporting both national and community-based programs that focus on children and their families.
 Headquartered in St. Simons Island, GA, the private Foundation provides a positive and far-reaching vehicle for creative solutions to social ills that affect children and their families.
 The ambitious mission of the Davis Love Foundation is to help build a better future for vulnerable children and their families who are at risk of poor educational, economic, social and health outcomes.
 The Foundation provides grants and donations to community-based programs that focus on children and families in need.

 The Greenbrier employees have been extremely hospitable to the Ponce in 2011 and 2013 and we want to show our sincere appreciation by donating $1,600 to this charitable cause.
 We are thrilled to be donating alongside the employees of the Greenbrier.
 The Greenbrier employees raise monies throughout the year via raffles, drawings and more, and the Ponce is proud to add to this effort.
 Each holiday season, the Board of Directors distributes the funds to local food banks and other local causes, thereby helping the neediest of the needy.
-The Greenbrier is a major employment center for this area of West Virginia and we hope that people that are less fortunate will appreciate this contribution.
+The Greenbrier is a major employment center for this area of West Virginia and we hope that less fortunate people will appreciate this contribution.
 We are thankful that we are able to visit a beautiful place like the Greenbrier and equally as thankful we are able to give back to the local community.

 The 2012 Charity is the Keepers of the Green, an international golfing fellowship, founded in 1995 and based in St Andrews, whose mission is: “To promote the game of golf and to improve lives through powered mobility”.
 The Ponce is proud to present a check this year of £1400 or over $2100.
 Since its formation, Keepers of the Green’s extensive fundraising activities have resulted in life changing experiences for over 200 individuals who have been presented with powered wheelchairs (worth approx £700,000).
 Our main wheelchair presentation takes place, through the generous co-operation of the Royal and Ancient Golf Club, at each year’s Open Championship.
 Additional presentations are made following the Members’ annual Spring and Autumn Meetings when they play with the authentic 5 hickory clubs on one of St Andrews seven courses – an arrangement greatly assisted by the kind cooperation of the Links Management Committee of St Andrews.